How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Before planting, mix in compost, well-rotted manure, or create a rich planting pocket.
 Winter squash is a hungry crop, so it pays to feed the root zone before the plant gets going.

-Raised beds work well because they warm up quickly and drain better after rain.
+Raised beds can work well because they warm up quickly and drain better after rain.
 However, they can dry out faster in summer, so keep an eye on watering once plants start flowering and fruiting.

 • woodchip paths